Written by Rene Mallari

 What Is Offshore BPO?

-Offshore BPO, or offshore business process outsourcing, involves subcontracting non-core business activities to a third-party provider in a country far from your headquarters.
+Offshore BPO is what companies do when they subcontract non-core business activities to a third-party provider in a country far from their headquarters.

 If you are in the U.S. and hire a service provider in Mexico, a neighboring country, that is called nearshore outsourcing.
 But when hiring a third-party provider from the Philippines or India on a different continent, that is called offshore BPO.
 Most offshoring providers operate in developing countries to take advantage of a skilled and affordable workforce.

-Companies outsource their front- and back-office processes.
+Companies leverage front- and back-office offshoring to streamline their processes.
 These include customer service, human resources, finance and accounting, marketing, information technology (IT) or technical support, and other business functions.
 Call centers are a common offshoring service that uses phones and other voice-based communications to interact with customers.

 How Can Offshore BPO Benefit My Business?